hucklesberries/PumpHouseBoss/GIT-COPILOT.md

 # Appendix: Display and UI Plan

 ## Overview
-- The system will support up to 8 named flow sensors and 8 named solenoids.
-- The display is divided into a status bar (top) and a data pane (main area).
-- The UI is designed for clarity, scalability, and operator control.

-## Display Layout
-- **Status Bar (top 40px):**
-  - Black background, blue border, white line at the bottom.
   - Shows system status icons (e.g., checkmark), and can display status text.
-- **Data Pane (below status bar):**
   - Blue background, framed by white and blue borders.
   - Used for cycling through sensor and solenoid data, and for menu interactions.

-## Data Cycling
-- When idle, the data pane cycles through all flow sensors and solenoids, showing:
   - Sensor/solenoid name
-  - Flow rate (for sensors)
   - Solenoid state (ON/OFF)
   - Smart shutoff status (enabled/disabled)

 ## Controls
 - Four buttons:
   - **A:** Scroll up
-  - **B:** Scroll down
-  - **X:** Open menu
-  - **Y:** System reset
 - Any joystick activity brings up a menu in the data pane for manual control.

-## Menu Features
 - Operator can:
   - Turn any solenoid ON or OFF manually
-  - Enable/disable smart shutoff for any solenoid
 - Menu times out and returns to idle cycling after inactivity.

 ## UI/UX Notes
 - Use icons and color highlights for clarity (e.g., ON/OFF, smart shutoff status).
-- Status bar can show menu/override indicators.
 - Data pane can highlight the currently selected item in the menu.

 This plan will be implemented incrementally, starting with display layout and cycling logic, then adding controls and menu features.
 # GitHub Copilot Session Context

 ## Session Status
-**Last Updated:** July 21, 2025

 **Recent updates:**
 - Provided pinout maps for ESP32S3, ST7789 display, and Pico-LCD hardware components
 - Major UI improvements: ST7789 display now shows Hostname, SSID, IP, and MAC address, with robust centering and fallback for missing values
-- Font size and layout adjustments for better data fit and readability
 - Improved secrets management, Makefile automation, and documentation

-This file preserves technical context, session continuity, troubleshooting notes, and action items for developers resuming work.
-For project overview, features, and setup, see `README.md`.

 ## Development Environment Highlights
-- Cygwin zsh terminal with Meslo Nerd Font
 - VS Code integration (tasks.json, 9 ESPHome targets)
 - Professional Makefile (24 targets, auto-detected Python)
-- Organized documentation (docs/esphome/, docs/html/, docs/latex/)
-- Full esptool integration (erase, info, verify)
-- Safety systems: PROTECTED_DIRS, dependency composition, error handling
 - Consistent GPL v3.0 headers and versioning

 ## Current Work & Action Items
 - Makefile optimization and code quality improvements